 6) Always looking for the cheapest tour

 A guy who runs the Cheapest Destinations Blog can’t preach too hard about trying to save a buck, but the adventure operator who is cheaper than everyone else is almost surely cutting corners somewhere.
 They’re paying workers less, taking more chances on safety, or taking fewer pains to protect the environment.
 Do a little research before booking and ask the hard questions.
+The guides on my Guanajuato tours make far more money from each client than the company does and that’s the way it should be–they don’t have to rely on begging for tips to make it worth their time.

 How about you?
 What steps do you take to promote responsible tourism and have a positive impact in places you visit?